-This is a Google EarthTM screen shot from 5/31/2007.
-Note that canopy had increased from 1991 despite that I was still removing trees for firewood and thinning smaller, dead, and dying trees in various patches.
+This is a Google Earth[TM] screen shot from 5/31/2007.
+Note that total canopy had increased to beyond what it was when I started in1991, despite that I was still removing trees for firewood and thinning smaller, dead, and dying trees in various patches.
 This image was taken amid that long quiescent period during which I was more focused upon grasslands, much of which appears as shadows in this image or was under partial tree cover.
-One of the big problems with this kind of photography is that one does not have one's choice of lighting conditions or filtering.
+One of the big problems with this kind of photography is that one does not have a choice of lighting conditions or filtering.